parallaxinc/PropWare/docs/Ch4AppDeployment.md

 Starting a New Project
 ----------------------
 1. The defining piece of a PropWare project is the `CMakeLists.txt` file.
 It must be named "CMakeLists.txt" as per CMake standards.
-Full details on CMake files in relation to PropWare can be found on the [CMake For PropWare](http://david.zemon.name/PropWare/md_docs_CMakeForPropware.html) page, but a typical use case with four source code files is provided below.
+Full details on CMake files in relation to PropWare can be found in [Appendix A](http://david.zemon.name/PropWare/md_docs_AppACMakeForPropware.html), but a typical use case with four source code files is provided below.
    ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cmake}
    ####################################################################################
    ### Template code.
 Do not modify                                                   #